 And if you’re wondering why Her Majesty goes to Scotland for the summer – it is because Braemar, just a few miles away from the estate, is the coldest place in the UK!
 It can reach -27c in winter, and the castle is notorious for its chilly interior, something Victoria loved: the Russian Tsar once complained it was colder than Siberia!
 By spending the warmest part of the year there, the Royals ensure they miss this, as well as any complications poor weather and snow could bring (power cuts, road blocks etc).

-The couple, known as The Duke and Duchess of Rothesay when in Scotland, generally spend their time in Scotland living the country life-style, with fishing, walking and hunting regularly forming part of their schedule.
+The couple, known as The Duke and Duchess of Rothesay when in Scotland, generally spend their time north of the border living the country life-style, with fishing, walking and hunting regularly forming part of their schedule.

 Country Life magazine describes the building and gardens: “It’s not a large garden, and at its heart is the River Muick.
 Stand in front of the house – a neat, L-shaped, harlcoated building the colour of double cream – and the garden falls away in front of you, to be embraced by the surrounding woodland.
 The overwhelming feeling is of seclusion.